niketmandalia/addresswise-magento-extension/README.md

 ## 2. Configuring the module

-The module's settings are controlled within `Stores -> Configuration -> AddressWiseExtension -> AddressWise`.
+The module's settings are controlled within `Stores -> Configuration -> AddressWise -> AddressWise`.

 > Most settings in Magento 2 are guarded with sensible defaults.
 To customise settings,  you'll need to uncheck the **use system value** for any settings you would like to customise.